zedlopez/ifm/Examples/DisenchantmentBay2.md

 ```

-Generally speaking, it is a good idea to recognize the player's attempts to interact with any objects mentioned in the room description, so we should also provide
+Generally speaking, it is a good idea to recognise the player's attempts to interact with any objects mentioned in the room description, so we should also provide